HarrisonTotty/scripts/README.md

 This script "types out" the given character sequence as if it were being typed into the terminal.
 Supports different typing delays and character seperation.
 (Requires python3)

 ### till.py and register.py
-These scripts were written by me to make one of my summer jobs easier when out register broke.
+These scripts were written by me to make one of my summer jobs easier when my register broke.
 One impliments a register where multiple amounts can be entered, totaled, and then subtracted from a dollar amound given by the customer for the calculation of change.
 The other script (till.py) was used at the end of the day to calculate a deposit amount (ignoring coins in the deposit).
 (Requires python3, toilet)